-In 2006 there were an estimated 2.9-5.2 million Ahmaddiyas in Pakistan.
 The Ahmaddiya religious movement is a religious sect that originated in India.
-In many ways the life of Ahmaddiyas conforms to Islam, although there are significant differences between orthodox Muslims and Ahmaddiyas.
-Orthodox Muslims claim that Mirza Ghulam Ahmad, the founder of the Ahmaddiya sect, proclaimed himself as a prophet, thereby rejecting a fundamental tenet of Islam – Khatem-e-Nabowat (a belief in the finality of the Prophet Mohammad).
+In many ways the life of Ahmadis conforms to Islam, although there are significant differences between orthodox Muslims and Ahmadis.
+Orthodox Muslims claim that Mirza Ghulam Ahmad, the founder of the Ahmaddiya sect, proclaimed himself as a prophet, thereby rejecting a fundamental tenet of Islam – Khatem-e-Nabowat (a belief in the finality of the Prophet Muhammad).
 The controversy surrounding the position of Mirza Ghulam Ahmad also resulted in a split within the Ahmaddiya community itself and another group known as Lahoris was established.
 The Lahoris regard Mirza Ghulam Ahmad as a ‘Mujaddid’, a reformer and not a prophet.
 The Ahmaddiya movement also rejects the idea of militant jihad (holy war).
-Numerically a relatively small group, Ahmaddiyas emphasize education, learning and spiritual reform.
-They have penetrated deeply into all walks of life and become one of the most significant groups within Pakistan politics.
-Many eminent figures and politicians, including Pakistan's first foreign minister and a judge at the International Court of Justice, Sir Mohammad Zarfarullah Khan. have been Ahmaddiyas.
+Numerically a relatively small group, Ahmadis emphasize education, learning and spiritual reform.

-Ahmaddiyas are sometimes referred to as Qadiyanies, from the village of Qadian where the founder, Mirza Ghulam Ahmad (1835-1908), was born.
+The founder of the Ahmaddiya movement, Mirza Ghulam Ahmad (1835-1908), was born in the village of Qadian (hence the derogatory name, ‘Qadianis’).
 The movement has been successful in spreading to other parts of the world, with over 10 million members worldwide.
 Mirza Ghulam Ahmad was a Muslim revivalist who claimed to be a prophet, and this in particular alienated orthodox Muslims.
-Though Qadian is in Indian territory, after 1947 the Ahmaddiyas shifted their headquarters to Rabwah (western Punjab) Pakistan.
+Though Qadian is in what is now India, after 1947 the Ahmadis shifted their headquarters to Rabwah (western Punjab) in Pakistan.

 Growing Ahmaddiya influence became a source of concern after independence and partition.
 Demands were voiced that they should be declared non-Muslims and should be excluded from definitions of what constituted Islam.
 Religious friction came to a peak in 1953 with demonstrations and violence against the Ahmaddiya community.
-Tensions resurfaced in the early 1970s amid renewed demands on the part of Pakistan clerics to declare Ahmaddiyas non-Muslims.
-As a result of this pressure, Ahmaddiyas were declared non-Muslims in September 1974 by the Pakistan parliament.
-A new clause of the constitution (clause 3 in Article 260) outlawed the group.
+Tensions resurfaced in the early 1970s amid renewed demands on the part of Pakistan clerics to declare Ahmadis non-Muslims.
+As a result of this pressure, Ahmadis were declared non-Muslims in September 1974 by the Pakistan parliament.
+A new clause of the Constitution (clause 3 in Article 260) outlawed the group.

 Effects of rising Islamization

 The ‘Islamization’ period of General Zia-ul-Haq (1977-88) saw the introduction of discriminatory legislation and other administrative practices specifically aimed at persecuting and victimizing the Ahmaddiya community.
-On 26 April 1984 President Zia issued an anti-Ahmadi Ordinance (Ordinance XX) which added S.298-B and S.298-C to the Pakistan Penal Code, according to which identifying yourself as an Ahmaddiya could lead to imprisonment.
+On 26 April 1984 President Zia issued an anti-Ahmadi Ordinance (Ordinance XX) which added sections 298-B and 298-C to the Pakistan Penal Code, according to which self-identifying as an Ahmaddiya could lead to imprisonment.
 Certain aspects of Ahmaddiya beliefs and practices were also prosecutable.

 The introduction of these laws had devastating consequences for the Ahmaddiya community in Pakistan.
-Ahmaddiyas were forced to renounce core elements of their religious values.
+Ahmadis were forced to renounce core elements of their religious values.
 The criminalization of activities central to their religious beliefs was a serious blow to Ahmaddiya culture, tradition and religious beliefs.
-The laws were framed in such an ambiguous and convoluted manner that any religious activity carried out by an Ahmaddiya could be deemed to contravene these clauses of Pakistan Penal Code.
-These pieces of legislation opened the way for Ahmaddiyas to be intimidated and victimized by members of the general public.
-Ahmaddiyas were thereafter forced to ensure that none of their activities, be they religious or social, could in any sense be associated with those of the majority of the Muslims, lest they might be prosecuted for having ‘indirectly or directly posed as a Muslim’.
+The laws were framed in such an ambiguous and convoluted manner that any religious activity carried out by an Ahmadi could be deemed to contravene these clauses of the Pakistan Penal Code.
+These pieces of legislation opened the way for Ahmadis to be intimidated and victimized by members of the general public.
+Ahmadis were thereafter forced to ensure that none of their activities, be they religious or social, could in any sense be associated with those of the majority of the Muslims, lest they might be prosecuted for ‘directly or indirectly posing as a Muslim’.

-In an environment charged with religious intolerance, various actions challenging the legal validity and constitutionality of the ordinances imposed by Zia-ul-Haq failed.
+In an environment charged with religious intolerance, various actions challenging the legal validity and constitutionality of the ordinances imposed by Zia failed.
 In Mujibur Rahman v.
-Government of Pakistan the Federal Shariat Court had been asked to exercise its jurisdiction under Article 203-D of the constitution to rule that the ordinances were contrary to the injunctions of the Qur’an and Sunnah.
-The court, however, took the view that taking into account the doctrinal differences between Muslims and Ahmaddiyas, the parliament had acted within its authority in declaring the latter to be non-Muslims.
-According to the court, the Anti-Ahmaddiya Ordinances merely restrain Ahmaddiyas from ‘calling themselves what they are not’.
+Government of Pakistan the Federal Shari’a Court had been asked to exercise its jurisdiction under Article 203-D of the Constitution to rule that the ordinances were contrary to the injunctions of the Qur’an and Sunnah.
+The court, however, took the view that taking into account the doctrinal differences between Muslims and Ahmadis, the parliament had acted within its authority in declaring the latter to be non-Muslims.
+According to the court, the Anti-Ahmaddiya Ordinances merely restrain Ahmadis from ‘calling themselves what they are not’.
 In upholding the validity of the Ordinances the court also noted that their introduction had been necessary for the maintenance of law and order.